Guide for Fescue Grass: Yearly Maintenance Program

 Mowing Grass

-Since Fescue Grass typically stays green all year it will be hard to tell when it is out of dormancy.
-You will want to wait at least two weeks into your spring season to allow enough time for the grass to emerge from dormancy.
+Since Fescue Grass typically stays green all year, it will be hard to tell when it is out of dormancy.
+You should wait at least two weeks into your spring season to allow enough time for the grass to emerge from dormancy.

-Try pulling on the Fescue Grass blades, if it dormant then the grass blades will not easily pull out.
+Try pulling on the Fescue Grass blades.
+If they are dormant, they will not easily pull out.

 The ideal mowing height for Fescue Grass is between 2 to 3 inches.
 Mow when Fescue Grass exceeds 3 inches, typically you will mow every other 2 weeks.
-When it comes closer to summer your grass will slow down in growth and not need as much mowing.
+When it comes closer to summer, your grass will slow down in growth and will not need as much mowing.

 Step 2: Water Your Lawn Throughout The Year